Palisades School District

 Palisades School District is a public school district located in Bucks County, Pennsylvania, United States.
 It serves Bridgeton, Durham, Nockamixon, Springfield, and Tinicum Townships.
 On July 1, 2013, the borough of Riegelsville transferred from the Easton Area School District to Palisades School District.

 Location

-The Palisades School District is located in approximately 100 square miles of Upper Bucks County, eastern Pennsylvania, and is immediately connected to the Delaware River.

-The Palisades School District comprises the following municipalities: Bridgeton, Durham, Nockamixon, Springfield and Tinicum Townships as well as Riegelsville Borough.
+The Palisades School District is located in approximately 100 square miles of upper Bucks County, Pennsylvania, and is immediately connected to the Delaware River.
+The Palisades School District comprises the municipalities of Bridgeton, Durham, Nockamixon, Springfield and Tinicum Townships, and Riegelsville Borough.

+History

+In 1975 the district had proposed building a new Palisades Middle School, but as of November 1975 it had not yet had construction start.

+Circa 2006 a campaign to move Riegelsville from the Easton Area School District to the Palisades School District began.
+In 2011, Ronald J. Tomalis, the Secretary of Education of Pennsylvania, ruled in favor of the Riegelsville Tax and Education Coalition by stating that the group's request is related to education quality.
+The previous secretary had ruled against the group.
+Clyde Waite, a judge in Bucks County approved the plan in 2012.
+Riegelsville was to be an independent school district for a period between it being part of two different school districts.
+Pennsylvania State Board of Education approved the moving of districts in July 2012.
+The change was to be effective in 2013.
+Around 60 students were to be moved to the Palisades district.
+To cover the student transfer, the Palisades district gave $1,400,000 to the Easton Area school district.